2019 Illawarra Folk Festival

 OPAL SONG & TUNE WRITING COMPETITION

-The stone symbol for a 34th anniversary is the Opal.
-Australian composers of all ages are able to submit new compositions with a reference to opal and/or its meaning.
+The stone symbol for a 35th anniversary is the Emerald.
+Australian composers of all ages are able to submit new compositions with a reference to Emerald and/or its meaning.

-Here’s some information about the opal from the web:
+Here’s some information about the Emerald from the web:

 How you include the theme is entirely up to you, as long as it’s obvious enough for the judges to recognise it!
 Depending on the category, submissions will be judged on the following criteria: